lifeisstillgood/softwaremind/docs/conceptchapters/introduction.rst

 Editors overview
 ----------------

-This book has at least one axiom
+This book has at three axioms

 1. Software is a new form of literacy

-and
+2. Human organisations are distributed thinking machines - "slow AI" - and software is super-charging their node latency

 2. Everything is about to become programmable

-3. A company is a machine (a slow AI as per x).
-But so is society - it's not limited to companies.  all human organisations are distributed thinking machines.
+Leading to

+- we will program our orgabisatiins

+- orgabisations will become alsmot disposabke

+- that the team is not the people in the robot but the team that program the robot.

+- posiitve orogramming and negative coding - just kike tealnpolitics

 These three basics take us a long way.